Midlothian High School (Virginia): History

 The original Midlothian High School was located on Route 60 (Midlothian Turnpike) in the village of Midlothian 14.1 miles west of Richmond, Virginia.
 The high school became accredited in 1924, graduating 3 students that year.
 A new high school located at 401 Charter Colony Parkway opened for the 1984–85 school year, leaving the original Midlothian High School to become Midlothian Middle School.

 Academics

-Midlothian High School offers, Advanced Placement (AP) courses, Dual Enrollment (DE) courses from Brightpoint Community College, and International Baccalaureate (IB) courses to its students.
+Midlothian High School offers Advanced Placement (AP) courses, Dual Enrollment (DE) courses from Brightpoint Community College, and International Baccalaureate (IB) courses to its students.

 The International Baccalaureate (IB) Program has been a specialty center at Midlothian High School since 2001.
-This program is one of the fourteen specialty centers in Chesterfield County.
+This program is one of the thirteen specialty centers in Chesterfield County.
 If accepted into the program, students are placed in honors/AP classes during their freshman and sophomore years in preparation for the more rigorous IB classes they will take in their junior and senior years.

-IB Courses Offered: IB English language, IB English Literature, IB Spanish 1 & 2, IB French 1 & 2, IB Latin 1 & 2, IB History of the Americas, IB Government/Twentieth Century Topics, IB Biology 1 & 2, IB Physics 1 & 2, IB Math: Applications and Interpretation 1 & 2, IB Math: Analysis and Approaches 1 & 2, Theory of Knowledge 1 & 2, IB Psychology, IB Business Management, IB Sports Exercise and Health Science, IB Visual Arts, IB Theatre 1 & 2, and IB Music Theory 1 & 2.

-Controversies

-In 2017, parents of students at Midlothian High School received an email from the principal after an "inappropriate image" was shown during a presentation.
-Principal Shawn A. Abel said in the email that while the school was hosting a program presentation for sophomore students, the presenter, a Bon Secours x-ray technician, had pornographic images appear on screen during the presentation.

-In 2019, Dina Persico, a former teacher at Providence Middle School and Midlothian High School, raised a lawsuit against Midlothian High School for discrimination against her sexuality and diagnosed Asperger’s syndrome and autism spectrum disorder.
-The suite was settled for $10,000.